 - ISO 22301, an international standard for business continuity management for natural and man-made disasters and technology failures.

-According to a RightScale report, last year, 84% of businesses had a multicloud environment and 58% had a hybrid environment.
+According to a RightScale report, 84% of businesses had a multicloud environment and 58% had a hybrid environment.
 This was up from the prior year and will continue to see growth throughout the next few years.
-This means that businesses are turning to a combination of colocation, public, private and multitenant clouds for their IT infrastructure, critical applications and data.

 You need to find the right provider to help you navigate the best options for your business.
 You might want to start with a cloud readiness assessment, so you can understand your needs and the best path forward for your business.